apache/flink/docs/content.zh/release-notes/flink-1.8.md

 them.
 In addition state would now also being cleaned up when writing a savepoint/checkpoint.

-Flink 1.8 introduces continous cleanup of old entries for both the RocksDB state backend ([FLINK-10471](https://issues.apache.org/jira/browse/FLINK-10471)) and the heap state backend ([FLINK-10473](https://issues.apache.org/jira/browse/FLINK-10473)).
-This means that old entries (according to the ttl setting) are continously being cleanup up.
+Flink 1.8 introduces continuous cleanup of old entries for both the RocksDB state backend ([FLINK-10471](https://issues.apache.org/jira/browse/FLINK-10471)) and the heap state backend ([FLINK-10473](https://issues.apache.org/jira/browse/FLINK-10473)).
+This means that old entries (according to the ttl setting) are continuously being cleanup up.

 #### New Support for Schema Migration when restoring Savepoints